Heritage Impact Assessment, Winchester College

 Summary

-We undertook a Heritage Impact Assessment regarding the proposed demolition of existing buildings on the Winchester College Southern Campus and the construction of a new sports centre and swimming pool, Sanatorium, staff accommodation and car parking on the site.
-This involved assessing the respective impacts on archaeological and built heritage assets in the immediate vicinity of the site and also considering wider visual impacts resulting from the proposed development on the Winchester Conservation Area.
+The Heritage Impact Assessment assessed the respective impacts on archaeological and built heritage assets in the immediate vicinity of the site and also considered wider visual impacts resulting from the proposed development on the Winchester Conservation Area.

 Results